derekwaynecarr/kubernetes/docs/proposals/kubelet-systemd.md

 units only, not to `slices`.
 The hierarchy is intended to be unified, meaning a process may only belong to a single leaf node.

-## cgroup hierarchy: orthogonal versus unified hierarchies and cgroupfs single writer
+## cgroup hierarchy: split versus unified hierarchies

-Classical `cgroup` hierarchies were orthogonal per resource group controller, and a process could exist in different parts of the hierarchy.
+Classical `cgroup` hierarchies were split per resource group controller, and a process could exist in different parts of the hierarchy.

 For example, a process `p1` could exist in each of the following at the same time: